code42/code42cli/docs/userguides/trustedactivities.md

 ## Get CSV Template

-The following command will generate a csv template to either create, update, or remove multiple trusted activities at once.
+The following command will generate a CSV template to either create, update, or remove multiple trusted activities at once.
 The csv file will be saved to the current working directory.
 ```bash
 code42 trusted-activities bulk generate-template [create|update|remove]
 ```